gulraizshah459/PlaywrightJava/Readme.md

-# Playwright Automation Framework for Mercari
+# Playwright Automation Framework

-This project is a Playwright-based automation framework designed to test the Mercari website (https://jp.mercari.com/).
+This project is a Playwright-based automation framework designed to test the website.
 It uses Java as the programming language, TestNG as the test runner, and Maven as the build tool.

 ## Prerequisites